St. Edmunds Newsletter – November 2021

 Lord our God, this Remembrance Day we entrust all our prayers and needs to your infinite mercy.
 Help us to become ever more mindful of the bonds that unite us as a human family despite our differences.
 Heal our inner wounds and outward divisions, that one day our world might live in your true and lasting peace.
 Amen

 The Royal Canadian Legion, North Vancouver Branch 118 has again asked us to support our veterans this year.
-We will be accepting donations for poppies/stickers beginning next week and teachers will hand these out to students on Tuesday, November 10th when we will have a virtual prayer service prepared by the grade 6 class.
+We will be accepting donations for poppies/stickers beginning next week and teachers will hand these out to students on Wednesday, November 10th when we will have a prayer service prepared by the grade 6 class.

 Communicating Student Learning